- In 2019, 38 million people were living with HIV.

 Eastern Europe and Central Asia

-Western and Central Europe
+Western and Central Europe and North America

 (Last updated May 2021)